 How to push results further

-- For slow-mo:
+- For slow-mo,

 FAQ

-Q: Fingers always look broken — fix?
+Q: Fingers always look broken — what works?

 Q: Expression transitions look stiff — why?